 - Now until 4 September : The Gardening Society

 The rooftop of John Lewis in Oxford Street has cafe, bar, yoga classes, great views and a rotating set of pop-up restaurants serving lunch and dinner.
 Open Mon-Wed: 12-8pm, Thurs-Sat: 12-10pm, Sun: 12-6pm.
 The Gardening Society (Enter via the 5th Floor), John Lewis, 300 Oxford Street, W1A 1EX.
 Nearest station: Oxford Circus or Bond Street.
 For more information, visit the John Lewis website.

 For a guide to London’s urban beaches this summer, click here.

 For a guide to London music festivals this summer, click here.

-Posted on 31 July 2016, in Activities, Festivals, London, Music and tagged August 2016, Bank Holiday, london, Pop up, school holidays, Things to do in London, What's On Guide.
+Posted on 31 Jul 2016, in Activities, Festivals, London, Music and tagged August 2016, Bank Holiday, London, Pop up, school holidays, Things to do in London, What's On Guide.
 Bookmark the permalink.
 16 Comments.